official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “… they weren’t there to talk about containment or sharpening sanctions.
-There had been a sea change in attitudes in the US Administration to which the British Government, progressively from October [2001] onwards, had to adapt and make up its mind where it stood.”250
+There had been a sea change in attitudes in the US Administration to which the British Government, progressively from October [2001] onwards, had to adapt and make up its mind where it stood.”[^250]

 680. In his statement, Sir Jeremy Greenstock wrote:

 “I was aware of the theoretical option to promote regime change through the use of force; but it was not until February or March 2002 that I heard that serious

-249 Public hearing, 26 November 2009, pages 29-30.
+[^249]: Public hearing, 26 November 2009, pages 29-30.
-250 Public hearing, 26 November 2009, page 37.
+[^250]: Public hearing, 26 November 2009, page 37.

 511

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordpreparations might have begun in Washington for an attack on Iraq.
-Even then I gave these relatively little credence … my conception of the difficulties and downsides of taking on such a task outweighed my understanding of the determination of the Bush Administration to undertake such an initiative.”251
+preparations might have begun in Washington for an attack on Iraq.
+Even then I gave these relatively little credence … my conception of the difficulties and downsides of taking on such a task outweighed my understanding of the determination of the Bush Administration to undertake such an initiative.”[^251]

 681. Sir Jeremy Greenstock told the Inquiry: